codeforIATI/iatikit/docs/getting-started.rst

 Installation
 ------------

-iatikit is tested for pythons 3.6, 3.7 and 3.8.
+iatikit is tested for pythons 3.7 – 3.9.

 You can install iatikit using ``pip``: